DrslumpLin/OpenTca/README.md

 ### Output:

-* accessibile edges of facilities (shapefile of linestrings)
+* accessible edges of facilities (shapefile of linestrings)
 * catchment areas of facilities (shapefile of polygons)

 ## 3. Usage: standalone program

 For those who have no interest in programming, we provide a simple user interface for you to run the program.
-Please follow steps below:
+Please follow the steps below:
 1) Download folder [Standalone Exe Program](./Standalone Exe Program) and copy it to a 64-bit Windows PC.
 2) Open the folder and double-click the logo "TCAGeneration.exe", you will see a GUI as below.
 Please follow the description below to generate the catchment areas.